United Party (South Africa)

-The United Party was a political party in South Africa.
-It was the country's ruling political party between 1934 and 1948.
+The United Party was a South African political party that was the ruling party from its formation in 1934 until 1948.
+Formed from the parties of Prime Ministers J. B. M. Hertzog and Jan Smuts, the United Party bridged white English-speakers, Afrikaners and Coloureds.
+It was considered more liberal on race relations than the National Party, which strongly supported the preservation of white supremacy.
+The United Party lost the 1948 general election to the National Party which subsequently implemented apartheid.
+The United Party never held power again and dissolved in 1977, with remnants forming the New Republic Party and other smaller groups.

 Formation

-The United Party was formed by a merger of most of Prime Minister Barry Hertzog's National Party with the rival South African Party of Jan Smuts, plus the remnants of the Unionist Party.
+The United Party was formed by a merger of the majority of Prime Minister J. B. M. Hertzog's National Party with the rival South African Party of Jan Smuts, along with remnants of the Unionist Party.
 Its full name was the United National South African Party, but it was generally called the "United Party".
-The party drew support from several different parts of South African society, including English-speakers, Afrikaners and Coloureds.
+The party drew support from several different parts of South African society, including white English-speakers, Afrikaners and Coloureds.

-Hertzog led the party until 1939.
-In that year, Hertzog refused to commit South Africa to Britain's war effort against Nazi Germany.
-Many Afrikaners who had fought in the Second Boer War were still alive, and British war crimes during that conflict were still fresh in their memory.
-Hertzog felt that siding with the former enemy would be unacceptable to Afrikaners.
-Furthermore, he could see little benefit for South Africa in taking part in a war that he saw as an essentially European affair.
+Hertzog led the party until 1939, when he refused to commit South Africa to the British Empire's war effort against Nazi Germany after World War II broke out.
+Most Afrikaners were hostile to the British and sympathetic towards Nazi Germany, and Hertzog felt that supporting Britain during the conflict would be unacceptable to Afrikaner opinion.
+He also claimed to not see much benefit for South Africa taking part in a war that Hertzog claimed was essentially a European affair.
 The majority of the United Party caucus were of a different mind, however, and Hertzog resigned.
-Jan Smuts succeeded him and led the party and the country throughout World War II and the immediate post-war years.
+Smuts succeeded him and led the party and the country throughout World War II and the immediate post-war years.